Shalini-Shukla/github-upload/Sentiment-Analysis/README.md

 You can verify pod creation using command - ```kubectl get pods```

-Now your kubernetes cluster is up.
+Now your kubernetes cluster is up!
 Next step is to create deployments for frontend, web app and logic on this newly created cluster.

 I went with the bottom up approach, which means I first created my logic deployment, then web-app deployment and lastly my front-end deployment.